Nursing: Primary Care Nurse Practitioner — Graduate Certificate

-The Post Masters Primary Care Nurse Practitioner (PCNP) certificate program (19 credit/semester hours) is offered to graduates of other nursing master's programs.
+The Post-Master's Primary Care Nurse Practitioner (PCNP) certificate program (19 credit/semester hours) is offered to nurses who hold a Master's degree in another specialty area.
 The goal of the PCNP graduate certificate is to give advanced practice nurses the opportunity to expand their practice by taking the clinical courses needed to qualify for the certification exam to be licensed as a PCNP.
 Students who complete the certificate program will be ready to lead in advanced practice roles in health-related services to diverse populations.
 The PCNP certificate program is offered via a hybrid format where some courses are totally online and other courses require one to two on-campus class sessions per semester.
 These on-campus class sessions would be for program/course orientations, presentations, or proctored testing.

 Admission to all formal program options is competitive and all qualified applicants may not be admitted.
-Primary Care Nurse Practitioner Certificate Program admission minimum requirements include:
+Primary Care Nurse Practitioner Certificate Program admission criteria:

-2) Master's of Science in Nursing (MSN) or Master's in Nursing (MN or MS) from a nursing
+- Master's of Science in Nursing (MSN) or Master's in Nursing (MN or MS) from an accredited nursing program

 |Primary Care Nurse Practitioner Specific Courses|

 |NURS 7220||Roles and Issues of the Primary Care Practitioner||3|